-Individual ApplicationGroup ApplicationFor the following questions, include only information that relates to the 4-H award area for which you wish to be recognized.
+For the following questions, include only information that relates to the 4-H award area for which you wish to be recognized.
 Include the question in your application prior to your response.
 In questions 1 through 6, frame your responses around the 4-H award area for which you wish to be recognized.
-In questions 7 and 8, think about all yourFor the following questions, include only information that relates to the 4-H group award.
-Groups should answer the application questions from a group perspective unless otherwise noted; with
+In questions 7 and 8, think about all your